I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 GeForce Now: Free Membership

-As you can imagine, the Free GeForce Now Membership is the cheapest way to get started.
-You get access to the GeForce Now servers, but there are some serious limitations to be aware of if you choose this option.
+You get access to the GeForce Now servers, but there are severe limitations to be aware of if you choose this option.

 Most importantly, a free membership enforces a 1-hour session limit.
-After an hour, you’ll be forced to log out and log back in again, even if you want to play the same game.
+After an hour, you’ll be forced to log out and back in again, even if you want to play the same game.

-I tried to play several games while I had the free membership,
+I tried to play several games while I had the free membership.

 So I waited…